top of page

 about Kim

 Raised in a close-knit Jehovah’s Witness family, Kim’s childhood is fractured by the onset of her mother’s chronic illness and is followed, five years later, by her father’s death.
-Unable to grasp her deep loss or push beyond the narrowness of her worldview, Kim stays close within the confines of the church.
+Unable to grasp her deep loss or push beyond her narrow worldview, Kim stays close within the confines of the church.

-Dad, Mom, Me, and Jehovah chronicles Kim’s journey on a convoluted path out of the fold of Jehovah’s Witnesses.
+Dad, Mom, Jehovah, and Me chronicles Kim’s journey on a convoluted path out of the fold of Jehovah’s Witnesses.

 My Books